-Have you ever wanted to create your own glass artwork?
-In this 8 hour program, you will learn skills such as: how to light the torch, adjust the flame, stretch, gather, cut and fuse borosilicate (boro) glass rod and make colored cane.
-You will be amazed at the quality of the projects you will complete on your very first day.
-Students can expect to make at least 5 projects and no experience is necessary!
+In this 8-hour program, learn how to light a glass torch, adjust the flame, stretch, gather, cut and fuse borosilicate (boro) glass rod and make colored cane.
+Students will be amazed at the quality of the projects they're able to complete on the very first day.
+Students can expect to make at least five projects, and no experience is necessary!

 About the teacher:

 Eunsuh Choi is the archetypal immigrant’s tale run through the artist’s filter.
-Choi arrived in the U.S. having already completed a Master’s degree in glass from Kookmin University (Korea), but determined to pursue further glass education.
-She chose the Rochester Institute of Technology as a place where she could both study English and earn a second MFA degree in glass.
-She is a portrait artist, whose flameworked pieces are personal narratives, portraits of her own moments of growth.
-Eunsuh also had taken many glass classes from studio at Corning Museum of Glass and also an architectural course from Harvard University Graduate School of Designs through online.
-Choi’s work has been featured in a number of magazines in the USA, Germany, and Korea, and her artworks are also on permanent collection in the Corning Museum of Glass, the European Museum of Modern Glass, and 9 other well world renowned places.
-Choi has been working glass for over 22 years and has broad knowledge in all aspect of glass.
-With Glass experience, Choi has a solid studio art experience in metal, clay, textiles, and fiber art.
-Her experience in glass includes flameworking, kiln forming (casting, fusing, and slumping), cold working, stained glass, mosaic and glass blowing as well.
-Eunsuh has been on own team since 2001 and has been teaching glass classes and workshops in the Glass Department since then.
+Choi arrived in the U.S. with a Master’s degree in glass from Kookmin University (Korea), but determined to pursue further glass education, she chose the Rochester Institute of Technology as a place where she could both study English and earn a second MFA degree in glass.
+Choi’s work has been featured in a number of magazines in the USA, Germany, and Korea, and her artworks are also on permanent collection in the Corning Museum of Glass, the European Museum of Modern Glass, and 9 other world renowned places.
+Along with 22 years of glass experience, Choi has studio art experience in metal, clay, textiles, and fiber art.
+Her experience in glass include flameworking, kiln forming (casting, fusing, and slumping), cold working, stained glass, mosaic and glass blowing as well.

-For details about our refund and class cancellation policy, visit our FAQs.
+For details on our COVID-19 policies, class cancellation policy, parking, and more please visit our FAQs.